Search and view a patient’s lab test requests, results, and reports from the Ontario laboratories information system (OLIS).

-When you first open ONE Labs, your patient’s details will be displayed below the page header.
+When ONE Labs open, your patient’s details will be displayed below the page header.
 The Orders tab will display by default, showing any patient records for the last three months.
+You can also switch to the Results view using the tabs at the top of the grid.

 The Orders View shows a summary of data at the test order level.